Botulinum toxin type a

 - Tell your doctor or dentist that you take botulinum toxin type a before you receive any medical or dental care, emergency care, or surgery.

-- Do not switch brands of botulinum toxin type a.
+- Do not switch between botulinum toxin type a and other brands of botulinum toxin type a or other types of botulinum toxin products.
 Contact your doctor if you have any questions.

 - Botulinum toxin type a contains albumin, which comes from human blood.
 There is a very rare risk of getting a viral disease or a central nervous system disease called Creutzfeldt-Jakob disease from products with albumin.
 No cases of these problems have been found in patients who have used botulinum toxin type a.

-- Botulinum toxin type a should not be used in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.
+- Botulinum toxin type a should be used with extreme caution in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using botulinum toxin type a while you are pregnant.
 It is not known if botulinum toxin type a is found in breast milk.
 If you are or will be breast-feeding while you use botulinum toxin type a, check with your doctor.
 Discuss any possible risks to your baby.